AIMotionLab-SZTAKI/AIMotionLab-Virtual/README.md

 The old documentation can be accessed [here](https://github.com/AIMotionLab-SZTAKI/Mujoco-Simulator/wiki).

 ## Installation
-1. Create and activate a virtual environment with Python <= 3.9
+1. Create and activate a virtual environment

 2. Install libraries with pip
 ```